DublinerNCI1/AAuctionV1Demo/README.md

 Final Auction Version

-Today, on the day of project presentation, we are uploading our MotorBid ASP.NET.MVC3 group project along with all documentation to this newly created repositories.
+Today, on the day of project presentation, we are uploading our MotorBid ASP.NET.MVC3 group project along with all documentation to this newly created repository.

 As it was stated previously by email, our old repository with extension ..autoauction.git became unmanageable due to conflicting references, which resulted based on updates made by both of us, such as commmiting MvcAutoAuction